 Steward Spruce briefly departed the solemnity of the moment, noting that darkness had fallen outside and it was well past time for the firefly light candles to be illumined.
 As if reading her mind, Elder Elm arose from his seat and silently invocated for the lighting of the one atop the Compendium’s desk.
 Old Bark Mapleknot was cast then in a magical glow.

 “…I saw her…a two-legged Rootless One from beyond the Spirit Wall.
 The most beautiful creature I had ever beheld.
 Of my comparable age, I supposed.
-Her flaxen braids fell past her waist and she shown the sweetest green eyes which had no fear of me when they met my own.
+Her flaxen braids fell past her waist and she shone the sweetest green eyes which had no fear of me when they met my own.
 And yes, the Spirit Wall.
 I knew of it too, children.”

 His gaze rested briefly upon Sap and Willow.

 “But I knew not where to find the Wall exactly.
-So, I searched for it as if blind, not certain I would ever encounter it.”
+So, I had searched for it as if blind, not certain I would ever encounter it.”

 Ardith knew what Old Mapleknot was soon to reveal.
 She knew it in the sinew of her bones.
 She knew it in every cell of her being.
 She knew it as if she had grown her very own Tree roots.
 “Great Grandmother Sadie…” Ardith whispered, softly enough though that she hoped the old Tree wouldn’t hear.